EIN Services for Foreign Sellers

 EIN services for foreign sellers are an essential part of complying when conducting business in the U.S.

-You will want to obtain an EIN from the IRS before you sell on a U.S. marketplace facilitator platform (such as Amazon, eBay, Walmart).
+You will want to obtain an EIN from the IRS before selling on a U.S. marketplace facilitator platform (Amazon, eBay, Walmart).
 Although an EIN is not required for most marketplace facilitator platforms, it is recommended.

 When a foreign Amazon.com seller imports goods into the U.S. and use FBA, this creates effectively connective income (ECI), but not a permanent establishment.
 Therefore the foreign operating business will need to submit a U.S. return.